Project Aingeal

 Governance & Ethics

 Principles, constraints, and ethical guardrails that govern Project Aingeal.
-This page defines what the system is permitted to do — and what it is not.
+This page defines what the project is permitted to do — and what it is not.

 Foundational Principles

-Project Aingeal is governed by a strict set of principles designed to protect individual autonomy, prevent misuse, and ensure lawful, ethical operation.
+Project Aingeal is governed by a strict set of principles intended to protect individual autonomy, prevent misuse, and maintain lawful, ethical posture.
+Governance exists to ensure the project remains a civilian, user-controlled forensic integrity instrument.

 Non-Surveillance Doctrine

-Project Aingeal is explicitly designed to avoid surveillance.
-It does not operate continuously, does not observe users passively, and does not collect information without direct user involvement.
+Project Aingeal is explicitly designed to avoid surveillance behaviors.
+It does not operate continuously, does not passively observe users, and does not collect information without an explicit user-authorized action.

 Scope Limitations